 Khan Academy has partnered with the Law School Admission Council (LSAC) to provide Official LSAT Prep course features practice exercises, quizzes, and practice tests.
 All these tests come with explanations for answers and advice for aspiring law students.

-Meanwhile, Khan Academy’s Official Praxis Core Prep course has articles, quizzes, videos, and exercises that can help aspiring teachers pass the Praxis Core.
-For test preparations, users will no longer have an individualized class type of setting.
-Instead, Khan Academy will serve as a book with tips on how to get a higher score on the test you are preparing for.
+The Official Praxis Core Prep course on Khan Academy has articles, quizzes, videos, and tasks that can help people who want to become teachers pass the Praxis Core.
+Users will no longer have a setting like a class to help them study for tests.
+Khan Academy will instead be like a book that tells you how to do better on the test you are studying for.

 Khan Academy App’s Features